tuanngo1001/ZoomClone/README.md

 ## heroku

-### use "heroku open" in CLI to get the lURL to use the App
+### use "heroku open" in CLI to get the URL to use the App